AdobeDocs/commerce-cloud-service.en/help/cloud-guide/deploy/optimization.md

     The `ece-tools` package provides the smart wizard commands to quickly evaluate your project configuration.

 -  [Track deployments with New Relic](../monitor/track-deployments.md)
-   You can use the New Relic service to monitor deployment events and anlyze deployment impact to overall performance.
+   Use the New Relic service to monitor deployment events and analyze deployment impact to overall performance.